lidan86/firebasechat/README.md

 #Doodle Studio Indonesia Short Courses
-[Website Doodle Studio Indonesia](http://doodlestudioid.com/).
+[Website Doodle Studio Indonesia](http://doodlestudioid.com/). email : maulidan@doodlestudioid.com

-# Firebase Short Courses: FriendlyChat
+# Firebase Short Courses: Chat

-This is the source code for the Firebase FriendlyChat short courses.
+This is the source code for the Firebase Chat short courses.
 It includes start and end versions of the code for Web and Android.